anthonyrabiaza/boomisecuritydataprocessor/README.md

 - Support of Javascript Object Signing and Encryption (JOSE):
   - For JSON Web Signature (JWS) Signing and Signature validation, for standard text payload and Java Web Token (JWT)
   - For JSON Web Encryption (JWE) Encryption and Decryption
+- Support for PKCE
+- Support for DPoP

 The Boomi Security Processor will accelerate the Cryptographic operations and will wrap all the complex underlying operations: